vmarchaud/openprofiling-node/packages/openprofiling-inspector-heap-profiler/README.md

-# OpenProfiling NodeJS - Inspector-based Sampling Javascript CPU Profiler
+# OpenProfiling NodeJS - Inspector-based Sampling Javascript Heap Profiler

-This profiler is the recomended one to profile the CPU usage of your NodeJS application.
+This profiler is the recomended one to profile the memory usage per function of your NodeJS application.
 It has a almost-zero impact on performance and specially suited for long-lived application.

+**NOTE**: Do not confuse the Sampling Heap Profiler (which is the same as `Allocation Sampling`) with the `Allocation Instrumentation`.
+The Instrumentation based is useful for recording *every* allocation but it was a greater impact in performance (and is not available currently in openprofiling).

 ### Advantages

-- This profiler works by forking a new specific thread, which will capture the main thread stacktrace (list of functions) every 1ms (by default), then aggregate the result to have approximatilly the CPU usage for a given period. **This implementation have the advantage that it doesn't run any additional code on the main thread which doesn't slow your application.**
+- The profiler will only record allocation made each X bytes (by default every 8KiB) which it doesn't impact a lot in terms of performance, while it's not possible to give a specific percentage, the V8 team made a module on top of the same API and said that it was fine to use in production ([src]()https://github.com/v8/sampling-heap-profiler)
 - The fact that is use the core `inspector` module means that it's **available out of the box without installing any dependency**.

 ### Drawbacks

-- The **sampling approach means that you never record every functions**, while it's possible that it doesn't record a function, it's highly impropable that it doesn't record it over one minute, specially if the function is called often.
-Put simply, **the more a given function use CPU time, the more it had the chance to be recorded**.
+- The **sampling approach means that you never record every memory allocations**, while it's possible that it doesn't record an allocation, it's highly impropable that it doesn't record it over one minute, specially if the function is called often.
+Put simply, **the more a given function allocate memory, the more it had the chance to be recorded**.
 - This profiler only record Javascript functions, which is generally enough, you will not be able to profile any C/C++ code running (eiter from V8, libuv, NodeJS or a native addon).
 - If you are using Node 8, the `inspector` module can have only one  session for a given process, means that if another dependency (generally APM vendors) already use it, you will have errors either in `openprofiling` or the other module.
-- Some V8 versions [has specific bug](https://bugs.chromium.org/p/v8/issues/detail?id=6623) that can impact your application, that's why it's not available for all versions in node 8.
+- Some V8 versions [has specific bug](https://bugs.chromium.org/p/chromium/issues/detail?id=847863) that can impact your application, that's why it's not available for all versions in node 10.
-- Since it doesn't record every function call, **the profiler isn't suited for short-lived application** (ex: serverless) or to record cpu usage for a given request.
+- Since it doesn't record every memory allocation, **the profiler isn't suited for short-lived application** (ex: serverless) or to record memory allocation for a given request.

 ### How to use